PAT Testing

 The electrical appliances can be further categorised into Class 1, 2 or 3 appliances:

-• Class I – Earthed Appliance (This classification of appliances is the most dangerous because it only has basic insulation so it relies on an earth for protection.)
+• Class I – Earthed Appliance (This classification of appliances is the most dangerous because it only has basic insulation so it relies on the earth for protection.)

-• Class II – Double Insulated Appliance (This classification of appliances has more insulation which makes it safer as it does not rely on an earth.)
+• Class II – Double Insulated Appliance (This classification of appliances has more insulation which makes it safer as it does not rely on the earth.)

 • Class III – Separated Extra Low Voltage (This classification is the safest appliance because it is low voltage; nevertheless, its chargers and leads should still be PAT tested.)